 Harmonie Hall

-When tasked with developing a strategic plan for the Carr Center’s historic Harmonie Building, its unique position in Detroit’s cultural landscape quickly became evident.
-The 19th-century structure stands as a venerable presence at a key urban crossroads, and programmatically, the Carr Center is unmatched, having served as the sole downtown institution at the intersection of African American cultural stewardship and contemporary creative production, embodying the vision of Paradise Valley.
+The strategic plan for the Carr Center’s historic Harmonie Building clarifies the institution’s role within Detroit’s cultural landscape.
+Located at a key urban crossroads, the nineteenth-century building houses the only downtown institution dedicated to both African American cultural stewardship and contemporary creative production, continuing the legacy of Paradise Valley.

 2014